-Companies from the Nordics likely to look for growth capital investment funding.
+Companies from the Nordics likely to look for growth capital investment funding in 2018.

 Experienced entrepreneurs will always say that it's best to raise money when you don't need it.